electrachong/electrachong.github.io/_logs/2016-10-30-Little-journal.md

 ----------
 Summary: My most immediate goal is to develop my focus.
 More thoughts: I've grown fond of the unique personalities on my team.
 It's nice to work closely with important people in the team/company, and have access to their knowledge and experience.
 I'd like to write some lists of things I learned that I didn't already know from Holberton, and list some resources I've used as a beginner to brush up on Node.
+I'd like to write a little bit more about the interesting problems at Scality, my company, that I get to learn about.
 ** I also appreciate that despite not being a tech giant, my company offers decent benefits and a place to work (sports, nice snacks, a view, a unique culture, and travel).
 I don't know that I would find the same culture any where else.
 ** There are some more things to list about how I adjusted to work and getting a handle on my feelings about it, perhaps as a private entry or in conversation with friends.